TOPIC 2: ELECTRICITY

 Figure 1.
 I~V graph for lamps

 Diodes are very clever components that work like one way gates.
 Current can only go through one way.
-They work a bit like a door with a spring.
+They work a bit like a normal door at home that opens one way only. (not a 'swing' door).

 Similarly for a diode, you need a small forward push (a voltage or p.d. across the diode) to get it to 'open' or conduct electricity.
 If the voltage is reversed, virtually no current flows - the resistance is extremely high.